 To reinforce the seriousness of the situation, students might research stories of young people affected by tobacco use or speak to a local health care provider.
 Or, as a class, visit the CDC’s website for additional information on health consequences.

-Use the supplemental “Gamers” video, in the “Materials” section below, to complement this section.
+Use the supplemental “Gamers” video to complement this section.